persunde/persunde.github.io/src/posts/How_to_create_a_free_static_website_with_Github_Pages.md

 2. Create a new branch called myusername.github.io
 	* Make sure you change "myusername" with your Github username
 3. Download NPM
-4. Initialize your site
+4. Create your React App
-5. Download gh-pages tools
+5. Install gh-pages package
+6. Setup deployment config
+7. Create a dev branch
-6. Deploy your site
+8. Deploy your site
-7. Buy a domain and link it to your personal Github Pages website
+9. Buy a domain and link it to your personal Github Pages website
+10. Setup HTTPS on your Github Page

 ## 1 Create an Github account